My statement on the scheduled vote on the House health care bill: https://t.co/JU2NQPnAoW

 Here in Southwest Washington, the need to grow our economy and create jobs is as great as any other region in the country.
 From the Gifford Pinchot Forest to Long Beach, our region has a reputation for our tremendous resources – but the greatest resource of all is our people.
 Congress needs to focus on protecting those jobs that exist, and supporting employers seeking to create new jobs – especially better-paying jobs.

 While it’s not the role of the federal government to create jobs, it is the role of Congress to make sure that employment and the economy is our number one focus.

 Small business and private enterprise act as America’s engine for job creation, but right now these job creators are struggling to survive.
 We know that big-spending government programs, bailouts, federal regulations and new taxes haven’t helped.
-However, by supporting strategic and responsible initiatives, Congress can play a productive role in restarting Southwest Washington’s economy.
+I have worked to strategic and responsible initiatives, Congress can play a productive role in growing Southwest Washington’s economy.

 I will continue working hard to reduce and eliminate unnecessary and burdensome regulations whenever possible.
 Small- and medium-sized businesses should spend their time expanding and creating jobs – not navigating a maze of government rules.

 Here are sample of other job-creating efforts I’ve led since serving as your representative in Congress: